 If you lose your medication or someone steals it, please speak to your worker or someone else at your service, and they will be able to help you.

-If you are on methadone and you lose your medication or it's stolen (and we are able to give you replacement medication), we will offer you a new prescription on buprenorphine.
+If you are on methadone and you lose your medication or it's stolen (and we are unable to give you replacement medication), we will offer you a new prescription on buprenorphine.
 Buprenorphine is less likely than methadone to harm people who aren't used to taking opioids.
-People are also less likely to steal or misuse it.

 What if I need a detox or dose reduction?